dalabi91/Deborah-Portfolio/README.md

 ## Overview

 Welcome to my developer portfolio!
-This repository showcases my skills and projects completed throughout edX web development bootcamp program to future employers looking to fill a part-time or full-time  position.
-In  this project i have applied newly learnt core skill such as grid, flex-box and media queries.
+This repository showcases my skills and projects completed throughout the edX web development bootcamp program to future employers looking to fill a part-time or full-time  position.
+In  this project, I have applied newly learned core skills such as grid, flex-box, and media queries.

 ## Project Goals

 The primary goal for this project  is to have a portfolio that satisfies a typical hiring manager's needs.
-To achieve this, CSS and HTML language were used ensuring all acceptance criteria are covered/met.
+To achieve this, CSS and HTML language were used ensuring all acceptance criteria were covered/met.

 ### Acceptance Criteria